Jonathon-Fleming/ToxPi-GIS/README.md

 * Mapping Incorrect
   * Ensure source is formatted latitude, longitude. [swap_coordinates.py](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Utilities/Swap_Coordinates.py) is provided in Utilities folder if coordinates need to be swapped
   * Each time script is run to generate a map a different directory should be used unless overwriting a previous map

 **ArcToolBox Instructions(Path 2):**
 The ToxPiToolbox.tbx file contains a custom tool called ToxPi Construction for drawing the polygons that make up ToxPi figures.
 It requires more manual steps than the script; however, a model can be created for the automation of layers for specific data, and the toolbox allows for more customization than the script, including size of ToxPi figures.
-This, along with a walkthrough example, are described under Vignette 3 in the Examples section.
+This, along with a walkthrough example, are described under Vignette 3 located within the [Example Folder Map Creation file](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md).

+Steps:
+2A.
+Load raw data into the [ToxPi GUI](https://toxpi.org/)
+2B.
+Analyze data and output results file to a CSV
+2C.
+Add results file to ArcGIS Pro
+2D.
+Add ToxPiToolbox.tbx to ArcGIS Pro
+2E.
+Run required analysis steps including the ToxPi tool, symbolize the layer, and share resulting map to ArcGIS Online

 **Sharing Instructions:**
 * Using ArcGIS Pro:
   * Open lyrx file in ArcGIS Pro